laserpilot/Installation_Up_4evr/Installation_Up_4evr.md

 ![Auto-reboot](images/Auto_reboot.png)

-You could also set up another shell script with a crontab as above with CronniX that reboots the system with as often as you specify.
+You could also set up another shell script with a crontab as above with CronniX or setup a User Agent with LaunchControl that closes applications and reboots the system as often as you specify.

 Another option (if you don’t want to deal with the terminal and shell scripting) is to use iCal to call an Automator iCal event.
 This method is perhaps a little easier to schedule and visualize when you will reboot.
 Within Automator, create a new file with the iCal event template to do something like this: